nation3/law/Constitution.linked.md

 ## Binding Effect of Designated Smart Contracts
 a) The Designated Smart Contracts determine the rights and obligations of each Citizen with respect to the DAO, and shall be binding and non-appealable.
 #) In the event of any any conflict or inconsistency in a contract between Parties that is regulated by both a Smart Contract and a Nation3 Jurisdiction Agreement, the outcome enforced by a Smart Contract shall prevail.
-Parties might opt out of such behavior by including a clause specifically determining their preference in a Nation3 Jurisdiction Agreement.
+    i) The outcome of a Nation3 Jurisdiction Agreement might prevail over the Smart Contract's only if there's a clause explicitly determining such behavior.
+In this case, the agreement shall specify the desired execution of the Smart Contract in its terms.

 ## Citizenship
 All Citizens consent to and agree to be vested with all rights and duties proceeding from this Constitution.